Tholi Prema (2018 film): Critical reception

 Hemanth Kumar in his review for the Firstpost, gave 4 out of 5 stars and felt that the film is "not just a love story, but an experience", thereby praising the performances of the lead actors and lauded Venky Atluri in his directorial debut.
 Janani K in her review for India Today gave 3 out of 5 stars calls the film "refreshing to watch" and quoted the performances of Tej and Khanna as "incredible".
 Neeshita Nyayapati in her review for the Times of India, gave 3.5 out of 5 stars and called the film "an easy-breezy ride and purely for the romantic millennials.
 Give it a chance this weekend, it might just impress you with its big ol’ dose of reality".

 The Hindu critic Sangeetha Devi Devi appreciated the film for its 'solid performances' and 'nuanced writing.'
 "The film is a win in many ways, and lingers long after it’s over," she added.
 Karthik Kumar of Hindustan Times gave 3.5 out of 5 stars and wrote: "It takes a lot for a first time director to make a love story, within the quintessential rom-com template followed in mainstream cinema, and yet, succeed in giving audiences the feeling of watching something fresh, something which is not a rehashed product."
 The Indian Express journalist Manoj Kumar R stated that the film has "nothing new to offer."
 However, he appreciated Atluri for right casting and keeping the audience entertained despite relying on the "overused plot devices of the romantic comedy genre."

 Box office

 The film has collected a total share of 54.0 million rupees in Nizam, 17.0 million in ceded, 04.3 million in Nellore, 11.4 million in Guntur, 10.7 million in Krishna, 0.93 in West, 11.8 million in East, 21.5 million in Uttar Andhra, 12.0 million in Karnataka and 23.0 million in the USA.
 The rest of the world is estimated around 08.0 million rupees.

 The total Andhra Pradesh and Nizam gross is said to be 318 million while the share is 185.5 million.
-The gross in the USA, Karnataka and the rest of India is said to be 71 million, 3.6 and 26 million.
+The gross in the US, Karnataka and the rest of India is said to be 71 million, 3.6 and 26 million.
 The share in USA, Karnataka and the rest of India is 32 million, 13 million, 09 million respectively.
 The total worldwide gross is 451 million and the share is 239.5 million.